Coronavirus (COVID-19) Information

-We have continued to add new and engaging activities; Please follow this link for more information https://www.therosehillschool.com/home-learning/
+We have continued to add new and engaging learning activities to our website; Please follow this link for more information Click Here

-If parents/carers are struggling to download information from September/work from the website, please call the school office 0115 9155815.
+If parents/carers are struggling to download information from the website, please call the school office 0115 9155815.

 E-Safety – Keeping your Child Safe Online